ellakoa/postcard-poem/content/posts/new-collection-beyond-the-pebbles.md

 title: New Collection 'Beyond the Pebbles'
 description: |-
-  Introducing a new collection of 'Postcards called 'Beyond the Pebbles' Keep checking back for these postcards.
-Enjoy a walk in the bay.
+  Introducing a new collection of 'Postcards called 'Beyond the Pebbles' Keep checking back for these postcards and enjoy a walk in the bay.
 aspect: landscape
 image: /img/beyond-pebbles-face-kingsdown.jpg
 width: "600"